Who can get universal credit, housing benefit and council tax rebate?

 You can be exempt from the benefit cap if you or a child in your family receive personal independence payment or certain other benefits for disability or for caring.
 You can also be exempt from the cap for up to nine months if you were previously in work for at least one year immediately before the cap started applying to you.

-Your benefit can also be reduced (whether or the cap applies to you) for other reasons: if you gave up work or were dismissed from a job without good reason; if you received an advance of your award from the DWP; if part of your award is being paid to your landlord or energy/water supplier to pay off arrears; if you have been overpaid benefit; and/or if you have been involved in benefit fraud.
+Your benefit can also be reduced (whether or the cap applies to you) for other reasons: if you gave up work or were dismissed from a job without good reason; if you received an advance of your award; if part of your award is being paid to your landlord or energy/water supplier to pay off arrears; if you have been overpaid benefit; and/or if you have been involved in benefit fraud.
 If any of these apply to you or if your benefit has been capped, you should get advice.

 Rules about age